 What can I expect during FibroScan testing?

-FibroScan procedures are performed at Adult Gastroenterology Associates in Tulsa and may be advised as an alternative to a biopsy of the liver.
+FibroScan procedures are performed by the physicians at Adult Gastroenterology Associates in Tulsa and may be advised as an alternative to a biopsy of the liver.
 These tests are routinely carried out alongside other types of imaging tests or lab tests to thoroughly check for a liver condition.
 Throughout the assessment, patients are asked to lie flat on a treatment table.
 The ultrasound technologist then glides the FibroScan ultrasound probe on the right upper abdominal area, just below the ribs.
 A series of pulses is sent directly into the liver, determining the velocity at which ultrasound waves move through the organ.
 FibroScan tests normally take approximately 15 minutes or so to complete and are generally comfortable.

 Interpreting FibroScan outcomes